 Another factor in the house vs. apartment decision are associated costs.
 Utilities, such as electricity and water, tend to be higher in a house, compared with an apartment.
 Rent is also generally higher because you're getting a bigger plot of land and more square footage to enjoy for your money.

-If you'll be renting with several people, a single-family home might make sense.
-However, if you're renting alone or with just one other person, you should double check that you can handle the extra space both in terms of price and upkeep.
+If you'll be renting with several people, a single-family home might make good sense.
+However, if you're renting alone or with just one other person, you should double-check your budget to make sure that you can handle the cost of renting the extra space.

 Single-family home rentals typically don't offer these same amenities.
 If you think you'd miss the offerings of an apartment complex, you likely won't be satisfied with a single-family home.